DynAIRx/dynairxSnomedFinder/README.md

 # dynairxSnomedFinder
-Custom function to search for diseases of patients given their patient records
+Custom function to search for diseases of patients given their structured patient records such as CPRD

 ### Required
 - Python 3.7+